Tomato Bisque with big flavor and very little guilt! My Healthy Tomato Basil Bisque recipe has a secret ingredient that might surprise you.

 I’ve loved tomato bisque since childhood.
 It’s like an edible security blanket, that warms your insides and soothes your soul.

-I add white beans to the Healthy Tomato Bisque Recipe while it’s simmering to absorb flavor, then puree the soup once cooked.
+I add white beans to the Healthy Tomato Basil Bisque while it’s simmering to absorb flavor, then puree the soup once cooked.
 The starch in the beans creates a wonderfully creamy texture without all the added fat.
-(I used this trick here as well as here.)
+(I used this trick here as well.)

 Now to be fully honest, the soup isn’t quite as smooth as a soup with loads of cream, and it doesn’t have the same sheen.
 But it’s pretty darn close, considering all the calories and saturated fat you omit.

-For this Healthy Tomato Bisque Recipe, the white beans did a superb job of creating the right thickness, then I added just a touch of heavy cream at the end to give it that extra touch of indulgence.
+For this Healthy Tomato Basil Bisque, the white beans did a superb job of creating the right thickness, then I added just a touch of heavy cream at the end to give it that extra touch of indulgence.
 (You could leave it out, if you prefer.)

 That way, you can enjoy your comforting bowl of creamy tomato bisque without any hesitation.